MauroMardones/EDA_Donux_trunculus_2023/index.md

 # YIELD (CPUE) ANALYSIS

+# DESEMBARQUES OFICIALES

 # DUDAS

 ## LFD DB

 -   What is `CAT`
 -   Difference between `size` and `sizeE`
 -   what variable we can see binside `MES`?
 -   data about maturity and reproductive indicator?
 -   Waypoint by beach?.
 -   How calculate recruit index and another way.
 -   Weigthing LF sensu MD.
 -   como se consigue la estructura luego de ser ponderada?

 # REFERENCES